sebastiencabonbw/documentation-identity-analytics/documentation/identity-analytics/iap-release/01-iap-release-overview.md

 ### Version 3.0

+Update of the "web based" user access review with a new configuration wizard that allows to:

+- Create new review campaigns and set a campaign owner,
+- Configure the scheduling of the campaign,
+- Set the notification and reminders of the campaign,as well as the related email templates,
+- Configure the reviewer interfaces for the campaign,
+- Define a review perimeter using tags,
+- In SaaS mode, enable AIDA for Application Rights Review only, the AI Data Assistant that helps reviewers performing their review.

+A new connector that handles remediation from IDA to IDDM is now available, to directly apply account deactivation and account removal from group after a review.

+In addition, CMDB data can now be imported into Identity Analytics by using the dedicated ServiceNow and CMDB connectors.
+CMDB elements can be automatically correlated with the existing Applications, Repositories, Servers and Shares to better understand who can access to a Service or a CMDB element.
+New analytics and dashboards are now available as well to provide insights around CMDB CI components with:

+- A new CMDB element search menu,
+- New CMDB element detail pages,
+- A series of new CMDB element analytics.

 ### Version 2.2

 Update of the "web based" user access review with the extension to all reviews of explicit validation by the reviewer ("sign-off")and automatic update of remediation status: